silvestrodecaro/microsoft-account-creator/README.md

 - Going to Outlook Register Page manually.
 - Putting a random email and names/surnames using real italian names.
 - Putting a random password using real italian words.
-- Putting a random Birth Day.
+- Putting a random birthday.
 - Manual Captcha.
 - Account Done.